opensearch-project/opensearch-js/guides/msearch.md

 # Multi-Search (msearch)

-OpenSearch provides a powerful Multi-Search (msearch) API that enables you to perform multiple search operations for documents in an index.
-The `msearch` API supports various parameters that allow you to customize the search operation.
-In this guide, we will explore functionalities such as creating an index, adding documents, performing a multi-search, and cleaning up the index afterward.
-To complement your exploration of the OpenSearch Multi-Search API and its parameters, a working sample is available in [`../samples/msearch.js`](../samples/msearch.js).
+OpenSearch's Multi-Search (`msearch`) API is a tool that allows you to execute multiple search operations for documents within an index efficiently.
+This API supports various parameters that provide flexibility in customizing your search operations.
+It's crucial to understand the key differences between `msearch` and a regular `search` operation in OpenSearch.
+Unlike a single search operation, `msearch` enables you to perform multiple searches in a single API call, significantly reducing network overhead as it need not initialize a new network connection for each search.
+This proves particularly advantageous for batch operations or scenarios where searches span multiple indices.
+By combining searches into one request, `msearch` streamlines the process and enhances overall efficiency.
+Explore the functionalities of the msearch API with the provided sample code in [../samples/msearch.js](../samples/msearch.js).

 # Setup